TateTaylorOH/Canis-Hysteria/Source/Quest/The Setting Moon.md

 The note will detail the process of performing the Rite of the Wolf-Giver.

-The first thing that the play will need to do is obtain one Canis Root and one Taproot.
-Once they get those ingredients they will need to remove the heart from the Nord sacrifice (already present) on the Altar of Thrond at the exterior of the cave.
+The first thing that the play will need to do is obtain one [Canis Root](https://en.uesp.net/wiki/Skyrim:Canis_Root) and one [Taproot](https://en.uesp.net/wiki/Skyrim:Taproot).
+Once they get those ingredients they will need to remove the heart from the [Sacrifice](https://en.uesp.net/wiki/Skyrim:Sacrifice) (already present) on the Altar of Thrond at the exterior of the cave.

 They will then need to take the ingredients and heart to a cauldron inside the cave.
 The Player will activate the cauldorn and the ingredients and heart will be removed and replaced with a Heart of the Wolf.